XP-NETWORK/new-wiki/docs/xp/xpnet-token.md

 <hr/>

 ## TOKEN FEATURES
-The $XPNET token is a critical component for incentivizing and rewarding the use of the XP Network.
+The $XPNET token is a critical component for incentivizing and rewarding the use of the Quigon.
 We have taken considerable time to think through our token mechanism design to ensure that we have a healthy token velocity by balancing both supply and demand through novel utility and features.

-The following sections outline these features and how they go about securing XP Network from a game-theoretic perspective.
+The following sections outline these features and how they go about securing Quigon from a game-theoretic perspective.

 ## POA Network
 Given that the project is still in it's early stages of testing and deployment, we have decided to run our blockchain via a Proof of Authority consensus mechanism in order to facilitate speedy decision making and avoid delays in mainnet deployment.